tobiaswtzl/Africa_Dashboard/README.md

 ## Manual

 To run the app, you just have to run the global.R file (assuming you have the data).
+In addition, access to the [ACLED](https://acleddata.com/) and [IPC](https://www.ipcinfo.org/) API is required to obtain the latest data.